Skyshader77/Lacryma-Hydra/chapter13-1.typ

 Serena walked on the current, letting the screams guide her.
 She espied Nix's sublime display of artistry.
 Serena sat down.
 Every one of Nix' stroke painted a canvass of blood that tore through the Hydra's bones and flesh.
 Magis infused their hearts and soul into their fighting style.
 It was this tantalizing work of art that all of the Magi's literature captured every detail with minutiose attention.
 This was what the fairy tales of old spoke about, a legacy Serena had been keen to erase in her youth.

 Serena noticed the blackish green taint on Nix' lower body.
 She grinned.
 A rescue was needed.
 How would she write the scene?
 She could not embark on a horse in scale armor and ride against the monster with a lance.
 Life was not a fairy tale.
 Nix would collapse momentarily from the poison's effects.
 In that instant, Serena would intervene, one of her first actions in more than a century.
 Every bone, tissue and skin pore craved for this moment.
 She laughed.
 Only Magi could have made her yearn for a longer life.
+Only Nix could have made her want to cast off her latent grief and embrace Nix's scent.

+_I've already loved you since a thousand years ago.
+I will fall in love with you even more after another thousand years.
+Nix, I know I live to sing your name again.
+I can't bear hearing another song in my own purgatory after I met you,_ thought Serena.

 Serena saw her princess falter.
 The time for the radiant prince had come.
 She recited cants and enchantments of days past.
 Her body glittered in the darkness.